opencontainers/runtime-spec/runtime.md

 This operation MUST generate an error if it is not provided the ID of a container.
 Attempting to query a container that does not exist MUST generate an error.
 This operation MUST subscribe the caller to push-notification about future events in chronological order.
+If the container's [create operation](#create) requested an event buffer, the buffered events MUST be published in chronological order before any future events are published.
+If the runtime could not perform the requested buffering, it MUST generate an error.
 Events MUST be published when the container's [`status`](#state) changes, and MAY be published for additional events.
 Events MUST include, at least, the following properties: